arkime/arkimeweb/_wiki/install.md

 /opt/arkime/bin/arkime_add_user.sh admin "Admin User" changeme --admin
 ```
 You can change the password or other settings later in the Arkime UI under the Users tab.
+NOTE: This isn't the same as the admin user for OpenSearch/Elasticsearch, this is the admin user the Arkime UI.
+Please use a different password than the OpenSearch/Elasticsearch password.

 ### Start the Arkime Sensor
 {: .subsection }